arthurrios/03-github-blog/README.md

 # Github Blog

-Este é um blog fictício com issues do GitHub trazidos por meio da API da própria plataforma.
-O fetching dos dados foi feito por meio do Axios.
+This is a fictional blog with GitHub issues brought in through the platform's API.
+The data fetching was done using Axios.